Ex-university student in poisoning case is ordered to jail

-EASTON, Pa. — A former Lehigh University student accused of poisoning his roommate has been ordered to jail over allegations he sought to flee to his native China by orchestrating his own deportation.
+EASTON, Pa. — A former Lehigh University student accused of poisoning his roommate was ordered held without bail Friday over allegations he sought to flee to his native China by orchestrating his own deportation to avoid prosecution.

-The Allentown Morning Call reports Yukai Yang was ordered Friday to be held in Northampton County Jail in Pennsylvania until his criminal charges are resolved.
+Yukai Yang must remain in Northampton County Jail until his criminal charges are resolved, a judge ruled at a hearing, the Allentown Morning Call reported .

-Last week, prosecutors say they foiled an attempt by Yang to leave the country by making bail and cooperating with immigration agents, thereby avoiding prosecution.

-Yang’s defense team says he’s not a flight risk and is entitled to bail.

-Yang, a 23-year-old chemistry major, was charged last month with the attempted murder of his roommate, allegedly slipping the colorless, odorless chemical thallium into his food and drink.
+Yang, a 23-year-old chemistry major and Chinese national, was charged last month with the attempted murder of his roommate, allegedly slipping the colorless, odorless chemical thallium into his food and drink.

 Prosecutors are probing whether Yang also tried to poison a second Lehigh student.